sekipaolo/pypingdom/README.rst

 Refers to `this page <https://www.pingdom.com/resources/api#MethodCreate+New+Check>`_ for the list of options.

 `alert_policy`: can be set to the `id` of an existing alert policy or omitted to disable alerts.
-Once created the alert policy can be changed but not disabled (API restriction)
+Once created, the alert policy can be changed but not disabled (API restriction).

 Update a check: